 Sunday Morning at 10 am join us for Holy Eucharist, Rite II

 Both services are open for in-person worship and are available virtually.

 In Person Worship

-Christ Church Cathedral welcomes back our Sunday worship for weekly Holy Eucharist on Sundays at 10 am in the Cathedral.
-Masks are requested for all in attendance.
-Our service has built social-distancing into our health and safety protocols.
+Christ Church Cathedral welcomes you for weekly Holy Eucharist on Sundays at 10 am in the Cathedral.